logecloud/lochgeo.github.io/_pages/about.md

 permalink: /about/
 ---

-> {% include pullquote.html quote="People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones - Donald Knuth" %}
+> People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
+>
+> —Donald Knuth

 Hello, I’m a seasoned software developer from Bangalore, India, with a passion for cloud technologies.
 For the past 18 years, I have been working in the IT industry, creating and delivering innovative cloud solutions for the banking sector.
 I have extensive knowledge and experience in using various cloud platforms and tools, such as Docker, Kubernetes, etc., as well as programming languages such as Python, C#, etc.